 If you only want to borrow enough to cover your bill, use your bill to determine amounts or use the Planner to estimate if bills are not yet available.
 Do not forget to factor in the processing fee (percentage of the loan that the federal government will keep) to ensure you estimate for an accurate disbursed amount.

-What Are Differences Between the Parent PLUS Loan and Private Loans?See the Comparing PLUS and Private Loans page for comparison charts.
+What Are Differences Between the Parent PLUS Loan and Private Loans?See the Comparing PLUS and Private Loans webpage for comparison charts.

 Additional Loan FAQs

-See the Additional Loan FAQs page for information on enrollment requirements, interest rates and fees, and repayment.
+See the Additional Loan FAQs webpage for information on enrollment requirements, interest rates and fees, and repayment.